+Contact information:

-Contact information: Ms. Vanessa Bricker Director of Patient Relations 415.929.6552 vbricker@pacific.edu; privacy@pacific.edu
+Ms. Vanessa Bricker Director of Patient Relations 415.929.6552 vbricker@pacific.edu

+Effective: April 2003

-Original Effective Date: April 14, 2003 Updated: May 5, 2025
+Updated: May 2024

 Authorized Forms of Communication

 University of the Pacific School of Dentistry can send you various notices via electronic methods.
 An example would be appointment reminders, letters, clinic updates and requests for information.
 In order to communicate with you using these methods (text or email) we need your authorization to do so.
 Not all communications will use electronic methods; we will still call you and send communications through the US Postal service on occasion.